NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 ### 4. Identify Correlated Variables.
 Finding a correlation between the variables.
 It will help you figure out how one variable is related others.
+Review [Explore and analyze data with Python](https://learn.microsoft.com/en-nz/training/modules/explore-analyze-data-with-python/) - Unit 6 and 7.
+Learn about how to examine your data to identify any apparent relationships between variables.

 Recommend:
-* Correlation Plot.
+* You can also use Heatmap to plot the [**Correlation Matrix Correlation**](https://towardsdatascience.com/seaborn-heatmap-for-visualising-data-correlations-66cbef09c1fe).

 ### 5. Analyzing Results and Summary Writing.

-In addition:
+In addition: Please do not forget to comment your code.